NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 MBC - The Company

-In 2012, MBC took another important step forward in our continued growth as an organization.
-The membership of the Mid-Atlantic Broadband Cooperative voted in July of 2012 to amend our Articles of Incorporation to transition from a 501(c)(12) Cooperative to a 501(c)(4) non-profit corporation.
-Although our business model, pricing structure, and customer focus did not change, this social welfare not-for-profit designation was necessary to carry on our mission of bridging the digital divide, promoting economic development, reducing the burden of Government, and helping to revitalize our rural communities.
-On July 23, 2012, we became known officially as the Mid-Atlantic Broadband Communities Corporation.
+In 2012, MBC took another important step forward in continued growth as an organization.
+The membership of the Mid-Atlantic Broadband Cooperative voted in July of 2012 to amend the Articles of Incorporation to transition from a 501(c)(12) cooperative to a 501(c)(4) non-profit corporation.
+Although MBC’s business model, pricing structure, and customer focus did not change, this social welfare not-for-profit designation was necessary to carry on the MBC mission of bridging the digital divide, promoting economic development, reducing the burden of Government, and helping to revitalize rural communities.
+On July 23, 2012, the company became known officially as Mid-Atlantic Broadband Communities Corporation.

 With the December 2020 completion of the SOVA Innovation Hub in downtown South Boston, VA, MBC moved to its new corporate home on the second floor of the new building in January 2021.